MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 We wish to extend a huge "THANK YOU" to the Maslow community members, for being generous enough to share their amazing work and be a constant support for new users.

 **We are an authorized Maslow cnc supplier**.
-Maslow cnc is an open source created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for **quality and improved kits**.
+Maslow cnc is an open source project created by Bar Smith and funded/supported by the Maslow community, we are honored to be part of it and to be allowed to be a source for **quality and improved kits**.

 Providers at the moment to choose from: